gipritchard/Space-Debris/Space Debris Taskforce.md

 During initial game set up, remove all Junk cards from the Resource deck

 ## Excess Resources become Debris
-For each Resource card discarded from a player's hand because of hand limit restrictions, add debris to adjacent space(s) with the fewest game pieces.
+For each Resource card discarded from a player's hand because of hand limit restrictions, add debris to an adjacent space with the fewest game pieces.
-- All Spaceships and Satellites in spaces that receive debris take 1 damage
 - If there is a tie for fewest game pieces, the discarding player chooses.
-- If the player must place debris on an adjacent space AND all adjacent spaces contain 3 debris, your team is defeated.
+- If all adjacent spaces contain 3 debris, your team is defeated.

 **Example**: Caitlin has 3 cards in hand, and chooses to recycle 4 debris on her Spaceship.
 She draws 4 Resource cards and now has 7 total cards in hand.
 Caitlin must now choose any 2 cards in hand to discard.
 After discarding 2 cards, she takes 2 debris from the supply and places them amongst adjacent spaces with the fewest game pieces.

 # Glossary
 **Adjacent** - Spaces are considered adjacent if they are connected by a dotted line.

+**Damage**  - TODO

 **Empty** - A space with 0 game pieces.